Are You a 403(b) Plan Sponsor That Has Lost Your Tax-Exempt Status?

 - Form 8950, Application for Voluntary Correction Program (VCP), and Form 8951, Compliance Fee for Application for Voluntary Correction Program (VCP), with the correct compliance fee based on the number of employees eligible to participate in the plan.

-- Appendix C - Part 1 Model Compliance Statement and Appendix D. (Note that you can’t use Schedule 6 in Appendix C of Revenue Procedure 2013-12 for this type of employer eligibility failure.)
+- Appendix C - Part 1 Model Compliance Statement and Acknowledgement Letter (IRS Letter 5265).
+(Note that you can’t use Schedule 6 for this type of employer eligibility failure.)

 Important attachment filing reminders: